xKynn/pyTunes/README.md

 YouTube Music is used as a fallback for if you don't have a Spotify premium account, which Spotify needs you to for these API calls.

 Alternatively, `yt_main.py` can be run for those who only want to use YouTube Music to search for songs.

+To run `yt_main.py` the AssemblyAI authorization key needs to be added to the top of the file.

+No YT music login required.